gillacane0/VisionTransformers-euroSAT/README.md

 To optimize VRAM usage, I implemented a Lazy Loading pipeline using the .with_transform() method.
 Instead of storing processed tensors in memory, images are dynamically resized to 224 x 224 and normalized only when requested by the GPU during a training batch.

+# Model Weights
+Due to file size limitations on GitHub, the fine-tuned model weights are hosted on **Hugging Face Hub**.
+You can find the model here: [https://huggingface.co/gilladog/vit-base-eurosat]

 ----------------------------